|Position:||Assistant SID/Internet Managing Editor|

-Troy Andre is in his ninth year as CU's assistant sports information director/internet managing editor, as he joined the Buffalo staff in July 2003 from the University of Minnesota-Duluth.
+Troy Andre is in his 13th year as CU's assistant sports information director/internet managing editor, as he joined the Buffalo staff in July 2003 from the University of Minnesota-Duluth.

-His primary responsibilities are handling the SID duties for women's basketball, assisting in the computer statistical needs for CU's other sports, and serving as the webmaster for CUBuffs.com, the school's Internet website.
-Andre is an active member of the College Sports Information Directors of America (CoSIDA) where he has served on the prestigious ESPN The Magazine Academic All-America committee since 2003.
+His primary responsibilities are handling the SID duties for men's basketball, assisting in the computer statistical needs for CU's other sports, and serving as the webmaster for CUBuffs.com, the school's Internet website.
+Andre is an active member of the College Sports Information Directors of America (CoSIDA) where he has served on the prestigious Academic All-America committee since 2003.

-In March of 2006, he served as the Media Coordinator for the first and second rounds of the NCAA Women's Baskteball Tournament at the Pepsi Center in Denver.
-The past four summers he has worked as a stringer for Major League Baseball Advanced Media at Coors Field for Colorado Rockies games, where he logs play-by-play for MLB.com's interactive Gameday platform.
+In March of 2012, he served as the Media Coordinator for the first and second rounds of the NCAA Women's Basketball Tournament in Boulder. it was his second go-around in that role as he also headed media operations for the 2006 event at the Pepsi Center in Denver.
+The past nine summers he has worked as a stringer for Major League Baseball Advanced Media at Coors Field for Colorado Rockies games, where he logs play-by-play for MLB.com's interactive Gameday platform.

 He graduated in 1996 from the University of Northern Colorado with a bachelor's degree in journalism and mass communication with an emphasis in public relations and advertising.
 He attended graduate school at North Dakota State University, majoring in mass communication, and worked for two years as a graduate assistant in NDSU's sports information office between 1996 and 1998.